|Home | Downloads | Screenshots | Forums | Source code | RSS | Donate|

 melonDS uses raw save files, which should be compatible with most other emulators.
 Note that melonDS determines the save memory type (and thus protocol) from the size of the save file, so it is important that the file be exactly the correct size.

-To use a savefile from DeSmuME or DraStic, you can either use the Export backup memory feature (for DeSmuME), or open the .dsv save file in a hex editor, remove excess bytes at the end until the size is a power of two, and save with a .sav extension.
+Since version 0.9.1 the easiest way to use a savefile from DeSmuME, DraStic or a flashcard is by using the Import savefile function found in melonDS.
+Otherwise you can either use the Export backup memory feature (for DeSmuME), or open the .dsv save file in a hex editor, remove excess bytes at the end until the size is a power of two, and save with a .sav extension.

 The following games may be problematic: